0cjs/sedoc/8bit/video.md

 more information on this.

-Many systems do a (non-standard as far as TV goes) progressive 262 or 263 line 60 FPS display by always starting vsync on a line boundary.
+Many systems do a (non-standard as far as TV goes) progressive 262 or 263 line 60 FPS display (240p) by always starting vsync on a line boundary.
 (This may leave "blank" scan lines between the rendered scan lines on the monitor.)
 This also affects csync; see below.
 It seems that most CRT monitors/TVs handle this, but many non-CRT monitors and digital capture devices may not.
-Additionally, some devices may handle it correctly through composite but not component inputs, and vice versa. [[hdr 240]]
+Additionally, some devices may handle it correctly through composite but not component inputs, and vice versa. [[hdr 240]] The [240p test suite][240p ts] may be useful when analyzing 240p output and how upscalers deal with it.

 #### Horizontal Sync